 BMW Locking gas caps

 The main thing is to understand that locking gas caps caused 10 times more trouble than vandalism ever did.
 The locks jammed and/or owners would lose keys.
 I only saw a couple of possible cases of vandalism in all of my years of BMW.
 We averaged about two owners a month coming in with locking gas cap trouble.
-Usually it was “I am on reserve and left my key at home” so we would use some fuel line to “backfill” the tank.
+Usually, it was “I am on reserve and left my key at home” so we would use some fuel line to “backfill” the tank.
 Next was lost keys and lastly jammed up locks.
 I should have offered locking gas caps to everyone for free.
 The resulting labor would have paid me back many times over.

 For the /2, several aftermarket caps were available.
 None used the same key blank as the lockset.
 One very common one was larger and chrome.
 When it was locked the cap would turn freely.
 The key was a very simple one that didn’t use tumblers.
 It was very cheap and often failed.
 The easy way to remove it is to just drill a hole down into the cap and then into the next surface below.
-With the drill in still in the new hole, or a nail, rotate and remove.
+With the drill inserted and still in the new hole, or a nail, rotate and remove.
 The nail simply locks the freely spinning cap with the part that goes into the tank.

 The key for a locking gas cap on a /2, or /5, never matched the other keys.
 That is because the locking gas cap was only available as an accessory.
 The /5 used the same key blank as the /2.
-The /6 used three different styles of key, but all were keyed alike.
+The /6 used three different styles of the key, but all were keyed alike.

 The /5 BMW locking gas cap